What Is the Endocannabinoid System?

 - Endocannabinoids (Namely Anandamide and 2-AG).

 Science indicates that the endocannabinoid system exists to keep us in balance.
-When inflammation springs up, a virus invades or free radicals destroy tissue, the balance gets disrupted.
+When discomfort springs up, a virus invades or free radicals destroy tissue, the balance gets disrupted.
 This disruption is a trigger for the endocannabinoid system to spring into action.

 The first line of action is the cannabinoid receptors.
 Our body has thousands of these throughout the body.